-The South African academic year is divided into two semesters, with the first semester beginning in February and concluding in mid-June and the second term running from mid-July to mid-November.
+The South African academic year is divided into two semesters, with the first semester beginning in early February and concluding in early June and the second term running from mid-July to mid-November.
 In general, a bachelor's degree is a three-year program of study in South Africa, with students required to take four courses their first year, three courses in the second year, and two courses in the third year.
 As is customary in most university systems outside the United States, students are very specialized in their studies at the university level.
 Students are accepted into and enrolled in a single department and expected to take all their classes in that department.
-(More information about selection of classes for UW-Madison students is given in the following section.)